IBM/setup-robin-cns/README.md

 - created a VPC infrastructure
 - exposed the ports required for Robin

-### Step 2: Create Kubernetes or OpenShift clusters on VPC
+### Step 2: Create Kubernetes or OpenShift clusters on IBM Cloud VPC
 Once you have setup the VPC infrastructure, you can now install Kubernetes or OpenShift on your VPC.

 #### 2.1: Create Kubernetes cluster